puppetlabs/puppet-docs/source/puppet/4.9/install_windows.markdown

 ![Puppet master hostname selection][server]

-Once the installer finishes, Puppet will be installed, running, and at least partially configured.
+Once the installer finishes, Puppet will be installed, running, and partially configured.

 ### Automated installation